 | || || |

-Registration starts with Early Bird Registration in January and Regular Registration in February.
+Registration starts with Early Bird Registration in December/January and Regular Registration in February.
 Due to the very short season and player evaluations in March there is no guarantee on placement on a team to late registrants.
+You can find more detailed registration information here.

 Baseball Regular season (Machine Pitch & TBall) runs from mid-May to mid July.